Roller coaster: Hypercoaster

 A hypercoaster, occasionally stylized as hyper coaster, is a type of roller coaster with a height or drop of at least 200 ft.
 Moonsault Scramble, which debuted at Fuji-Q Highland in 1984, was the first to break this barrier, though the term hypercoaster was first coined by Cedar Point and Arrow Dynamics with the opening of Magnum XL-200 in 1989.
 Hypercoasters have become one of the most predominant types of roller coasters in the world, now led by manufacturers Bolliger & Mabillard and Intamin.

 Giga coaster

 A giga coaster is a type of roller coaster with a height or drop of at least 300 ft.
-The term was coined during a partnership between Cedar Point and Intamin on the construction of Millennium Force.
-Although Morgan and Bolliger & Mabillard have not used the term giga, both have also produced roller coasters in this class.
+The term was coined during the construction of the Millennium Force, a roller coaster built by Intamin on Cedar Point amusement park.
+Morgan and Bolliger & Mabillard have both also produced roller coasters in this class.